Taiwan travels: return to Tainan

 I spent an enjoyable few days back in Tainan last week on a family trip.
 The city is celebrating the 400th anniversary of its founding by the Dutch East India Company, which established a trading settlement in what is now called Anping.
 I am not quite sure how this inflatable cat that has been installed at major sights like Confucius Temple and Fort Zeelandia became part of the festivities, but it certainly catches the eye.

-In many ways, 1662 is a more significant date in Taiwan’s history, because it marks the defeat of the Dutch East India Company by the Koxinga, which paved the way for the subsequent Qing Dynasty rule of the island.
+In many ways, 1662 is a more significant date in Taiwan’s history, because it marks the defeat of the Dutch East India Company by Koxinga, which paved the way for the subsequent Qing Dynasty rule of the island.

 Also known as Zheng Chenggong, Koxinga was born on August 28, 1624, in Hirado, Japan, to a Chinese father, Zheng Zhilong, a powerful maritime merchant and pirate, and a Japanese mother, Tagawa Matsu.